simonthorell/wl-iot-protocols-report/README.md

 # Wireless IoT Protocol Report

 This repo is a setup to enable collaboration work in the same report using markdown formatting.
-The CI pipeline is setup to automatically merge the markdown-files and generate a PDF once making a pull request to the main branch.
+The CI pipeline is setup to automatically create diagrams using python matplotlib, merge the markdown-files and then generate a PDF once making a pull request to the main branch.

 ## Usage
 1) Clone this repo: